districtr/districtr/docs/06charts/demographicstable.md

-By itself, the `DemographicsTable` is called in [`community-plugin`] and [`multi-layers-plugin`] where it represents "Homeowner or Renter" or "Education: data in a table.
+By itself, the `DemographicsTable` is called in [`community-plugin`] and [`multi-layers-plugin`] where it represents "Homeowner or Renter" or "Education" data in a table.
 While it is imported in the `data-layers-plugin`, it is never called.

 Instead, it is used more often, extended by `RacialBalanceTable`